ragundo/exportmaps/README.md

 `exportmaps -all-df`

-This will generate all the legends mode maps and write them to disk.
+This will generate most of the legends mode maps and write them to disk.
 This is the prefered way to do it as it's more efficient than generating them one by one.

 If you want to generate only a specific map, you can provide the map type that you want using a command line option: